stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 The tooling creates each new context as a copy of files in `tf/contexts/template/`.
 It uses `standard.tfvars` to create the tfvars files that are created for new units.

+To avoid issues, I recommend that you use context names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
+Avoid defining context names that are longer than 12 characters.

+> Contexts exist to configure TF.
+To avoid coupling live resources directly to individual contexts, the tooling does not pass the name of the active context to the TF code, only the `environment` name that it specifies.

 ### Variants

 The variants feature creates extra copies of units for development and testing.
 A variant is a separate instance of a unit.
 Each variant of a unit uses the same configuration as other instances with the specified context, but has a unique identifier.
 Every variant is a TF [workspace](https://opentofu.org/docs/language/state/workspaces), so has separate state.